 The U.S. Bureau of Labor Statistics (BLS) estimates a 12% growth in computer and information technology jobs from 2018 to 2028.
 Aspiring and early-career computer scientists need the skills, knowledge, and institutional reputation to take advantage of an applicant-friendly job market.
 Baylor University’s Online Master of Science in Computer Science helps graduates get the most out of their careers with advanced core courses and in-demand specializations.

-The online computer science degree offered by Baylor allows candidates to choose from cybersecurity, data science, and software engineering concentrations.
+The online computer science degree offered by Baylor allows candidates to choose from data science and software engineering concentrations.
 An advanced computer science degree keeps a graduate ahead of employer expectations and industry developments.

 A survey of 12,500 IT professionals published in 2017 found 87% were satisfied or somewhat satisfied with their jobs.
 In the U.S., there were 3.6 million IT professionals and 3 million openings at the end of 2019.
 Computer science graduates are positioned to join these ranks because they are ready for challenges ahead.